Log Parsing using LLMs with Self-Generated In-Context Learning and Self-Correction

 In this RQ, we assess the performance of AdaParser with different LLMs under zero-shot scenarios, i.e., no historical data is available.
 Our goal is to determine if the performance gains from AdaParser can be generalized to other LLMs.
 We extend our evaluation beyond the default GPT-3.5 to include four additional representative and popular LLMs, including two closed-source LLMs (i.e., gemini-1.5-flash \cite{reid2024gemini} and claude-3-sonnet \cite{anthropic2024claude}) and two open-source LLMs (i.e., DeepSeek-V2-chat \cite{deepseekv2} and qwen1.5-72b-chat \cite{bai2023qwen}).

 The results are shown in Table~\ref{tab:backbone}.
+Base refers to the version of AdaParser without both self-correction and SG-ICL.
 We can observe that AdaParser consistently enhances the performance of the employed LLMs across all metrics by a large margin.
 On average, all LLMs improve by 5.1\%, 7.7\%, 19.9\%, and 23.6\% on GA, FGA, PA, and FTA, respectively.
 Meanwhile, LLMs with relatively weak performance benefit more from AdaParser, suggesting that AdaParser effectively compensates for deficiencies in backbone models.
 These results demonstrate that AdaParser can be generally applied to different LLMs, maintaining high accuracy.